ckjoon/interview-prep/README.md

     2. String uses .length() array uses .length and ArrayList uses size()
     3. Queue uses add and remove, Stack uses push and poll.
 ##Java Libraries and How to use them
+  - March 2nd
+    1. Stack and Queue
+    2. HashMap and HashSet
 ##String Manipulation
   - March 1st
     1. isAnagram